brandonlhill/Glimpse/README.md

 9. [Notice](#notice)

 ## General Info
-This project was developed to learn many critical software developement techniques.
-Its not recommend to use this software in a production environment.
-Further more, if youre just interested in learning about: flask proxy servers, flask threading, flask (cookie) based sessions, Pymongo, PySQL, etc. then this is the project you should invest some time in.
+This project was developed to sharpen software developement techniques.
+I do not recommend using software in a production environment.
+Furthermore, if youre just interested in learning about: flask proxy servers, flask threading, flask (cookie) based sessions, Pymongo, PySQL, etc. then this is the project for you.

 Note: Bug fixes, security reports, and general improvements push requests are encouraged.
 So please do submit push/merge requests!